NodeBE4/opinion/_posts/2022-01-31-Commodify.md

 Definitely - I wasn't saying members of Chongryon would assist the North, only that the Zainichi community and the DPRK's control over Chongryon has allowed the DPRK to insert operatives into Japan.

+----- __56.4__ -----2022-02-01 22:19:15+08:00:

+Because there is zero chance of those weapons being used against *them.* All the nuclear crisis did was give them more bargaining chips with the US.

 ### 57: [How did the IJA's war in China impact the IJN's campaign in the Pacific, and vice versa?](https://old.reddit.com/r/WarCollege/comments/sh4t7v/how_did_the_ijas_war_in_china_impact_the_ijns/), submitted on 2022-02-01 00:10:31+08:00.

 ----- __57.1__ -----2022-02-01 02:05:15+08:00: